gnbPlusPlus/CS305-SoftwareSecurity/README.md

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?
 --
+I would show future employers the code I wrote for SslServerApplication.java for the checksum verification step, as that's the work I'm most proud of from the project.
+Demonstrating my ability to use a self-signed certificate for testing and development purposes might also be a good proof-of-skill, so I could